 * Planning woodland management and silviculture to suit objectives

 * Inventory, surveying, mapping and mensuration

 * Timber seasoning advice

 * Advice on deer pressure and pests in woodland

 * Small pieces of advisory work

-Clive Ellis supports owners in achieving their own management self-sufficiency, providing the confidence, knowledge and connections which are necessary for their needs.
-Owners will be better off where they don’t have to pay ongoing management costs.
-They may also be happier that they are in direct control of planned operations.
+Clive Ellis supports owners in achieving their own management self-sufficiency, providing the knowledge and connections which are necessary for managing their woodlands.